a-sumo/hyperstep/README.md

 I think this approach shows promise to be more satisfactory but it imposes the setup of a simulation environment and the refinement algorithms that recover semantically relevant physical properties from sounds.

-The former is something I'm working on using an ECS framework.
+The former is something I'm working on using an Entity Component System(ECS) framework.

 For the latter, I prefer to couch potato sit and wait for the research area to be sufficiently mature.[2]